Vladi Gubler

 2. Using a regular lookup column in the child list pointing to the parent

 I won't be discussing pros and cons of each approach here, we have existing training documents that delve into this in great detail.
-I will just say that both approaches require quite a few manual steps to get things going and unexperienced users might find it a bit challenging at first.
+I will just say that both approaches require quite a few manual steps to get things going.
+Inexperienced users might find it a bit challenging at first.

-1. Go into Associated Item column settings page in the main page of Ultimate Forms (you can also add columns directly in Form Designer, whatever is more convenient)
+1. Access the Associated Item column settings page in the main page of Ultimate Forms.
+You can also add columns directly in Form Designer, whatever is more convenient.

-6. Provide a title for your list (in most cases, you want it to be the same as the column title, but it doesn't have to be).
-If you already have an existing list with the same title, you will be prompted to enter a different one.
+3. Provide a meaningful title for your list.
+In most cases, you want it to be the same as the column title, but you can enter anything that makes sense for you.
+If you already have an existing list with the same title, you will see a prompt to enter a different one.

-7. Optionally choose to use a lookup and provide a title for it.
-There are specific recommendations on what approach to use for the relationship, but in general, use a lookup when you want to export you data to Excel or other 3rd party applications and do not use it when you want to add child items in the New form of the parent (for instance, when creating an invoice, it is advisable to allow adding line items before you save the invoice, so don't use a lookup there).
+Do not use it when you want to add child items in the New form of the parent.
+For instance, when creating an invoice, it is advisable to allow adding line items before you save the invoice.
+In this scenario you will use our content type and not a lookup.

 Generally, you don't have to change anything here, but I'd like to mention a couple of significant ones:

-• Display in form format - instead of displaying child items in a table view, repeat them in their own form layout, stacked within the parent form.
+• Display in form format - by default we display child list items in a table view.
+With this option, we will repeat them in their own form layout, stacked within the parent form.
+It creates a repeatable child form within the parent.

 • Allow adding new items - allow users adding new child items from the parent.

-• Enter data using grid - new items are added in the grid itself, instead of using a pop-up form.
+• Enter data using grid - you will add new items in the grid itself, instead of using a pop-up form.
 Makes sense when your child list only contains a handful of simple columns.

 • Open forms in a dialog - opens child items in a pop-up window instead of navigating to them.

-10. Now you need to add the column to the form (I'm showing it in Form Designer for modern forms, which is the recommended approach for all new forms, but you can use classic forms as well, they are still fully supported)
+Now you need to add the column to the form.
+I'm showing it in Form Designer for modern forms, which is the recommended approach for all new forms.
+But you can use classic forms as well, we still provide full support for them.

-11. Once you open Form Designer, your new column will appear in the List Columns gallery on the left, ready to be dragged onto the form design canvas.
+Once you open Form Designer, your new column will appear in the List Columns gallery on the left.
+You can now drag it onto the form design canvas.
 You can now just click on Publish, next steps are for information purposes only.

-15. Once you publish in Form Designer, you form is ready to be used.
+Once you publish in Form Designer, you form is ready for use.
 Here you can see the parent form item "Dairy" with the new Subcategories column and a number of child subcategories.
 We are in the middle of adding a new subcategory using a pop-up form.

 Loading...